calypsonet/keyple-android-demo-control/README.md

 ## Ticketing implementation

-Below are the classes useful for implementing the ticketing layer:
+Below are the description of the classes useful for implementing the ticketing layer:
 - `TicketingService`
 - `ReaderRepository`
 - `ReaderActivity.CardReaderObserver`